Jujutsu UI

 • Restore selected files using r

-• View diff of the highlighted file by pressing d
+• View the diff of the highlighted file by pressing d

-You can press d to show the diff of the selected file.
+Press d to show the diff of the selected file.
+This helps you review changes before making further modifications.

-Pressing s splits the selected files into two revisions:
+Press s to split the selected files into two revisions:

-• Selected files stay in the current revision.
+• Selected files remain in the current revision.

 GIF